 - 5.1.
-All applicants who are invited to an interview will be required to bring with them evidence of identity, right to work in the UK, address and qualifications as set out below and in the List of Valid Identity Documents at Appendix 1 (these comply with DBS identity checking guidelines and the School's own requirements): - one document from Group 1; and - two further documents from either of Group 1, Group 2a or Group 2b, one of which must identify the applicant's current address; and
+All applicants who are invited to an interview will be required to bring with them evidence of identity, right to work in the UK, address and qualifications as set out below and in the List of Valid Identity Documents at Appendix 1 (these comply with DBS identity checking guidelines and the School's own requirements): - a current valid passport (one document from Group 1); and - two further documents from either of Group 1, Group 2a or Group 2b, one of which must identify the applicant's current address; and

 - documentation confirming their National Insurance Number (P45, P60 or National Insurance Card); and - original documents confirming any educational and professional qualifications referred to in their application form; and - an existing DBS disclosure certificate in the applicant's name, should the applicant possess one. - 5.2.
 Where an applicant claims to have changed their name by deed poll or any other means (e.g. marriage, adoption, statutory declaration) they will be required to provide documentary evidence of the change. - 5.3.
 The School asks for the date of birth of all applicants.
 Proof of date of birth is necessary so that the School may verify the identity, and check for any unexplained discrepancies in the employment and education history, of all applicants.
-The School does not discriminate on the grounds of age.
+The School does not discriminate on the grounds of age. - 5.4.
+The School asks for this information at interview to ensure that the person attending interview is who they claim to be, to ensure that they are permitted to work for the School if appointed and that they hold the qualifications that have been requested (if any).